pybamm-team/PyBaMM/README.md

 $ SUNDIALS_INST=$INSTALL_DIR pip install scikits.odes
 ```

-After this, you need to set your `LD_LIBRARY_PATH`:
+After this, you will need to set your `LD_LIBRARY_PATH` to point to the sundials
+library:

 ```bash
 $ export LD_LIBRARY_PATH=$INSTALL_DIR/lib:$LD_LIBRARY_PATH
 ```

 You may wish to put this last line in your `.bashrc` or virtualenv `activate` script.

 Please see the [scikits.odes
 documentation](https://scikits-odes.readthedocs.io/en/latest/installation.html) for more